jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Bread/Sweet bread/Stollen/Stollen (whole wheat).md

 ---
 ## Directions:

-Day 1: make the levain, soak the dried fruit in water + rum (optional) + orange juice (optional) Day 2:
+Day 1: make the levain, soak the dried fruit in water + rum (optional) + orange juice (optional).
+Make the marzipan or poppy seed filling.
+Day 2:

 1. Mix the peaked levain, flour and water, cover, leave for 30 min.
-2. Add salt and sugar and inverted sugar / honey and mix on low until absolutely smooth.
+2. Add salt and sugar and [[Inverted sugar|inverted sugar]] / honey and mix on low until absolutely smooth.
 3. Add butter in 2 batches.
 Regain the consistency.
 4. Let the dough rest for at least 10 minutes.
 Add the dried fruit on low.
 5. Collect the dough and round it, fermentation for 10-12 hours at 24-26° until ???.